Digital Forensics Technology Overview

 ECPI University’s new program emphasizes knowledge and skill of cybercrime detection, as well as the design, development and implementation of cloud computing tools and software.
 Students will also have the opportunity to develop strategies to assist clients with technical problems.
 With this program, you could expect to assess and implement several security controls to protect an organization from threats and vulnerabilities as well as conduct electronic crime investigations as it relates to criminal law.

-Through ECPI’s year-round schedule, you could earn a Bachelor of Science in Computer and Information Science with a Cyber and Network Security major, Digital Forensics Technology track in as little as 2.5 years.
+Through ECPI’s year-round schedule, you could earn a Bachelor of Science in Computer and Information Science with a Cyber and Information Security Technology major, Digital Forensics Technology track in as little as 2.5 years.

 Top career choices in this field include: